-The University conducted 20 crime prevention and security awareness programs during the 2014-15 academic years, an increase from prior years and an increase above the nine (9) programs provided during the 2013-2014 academic year.
+The University conducted numerous crime prevention and security awareness programs during the 2022-23 academic years, an increase from prior years and an increase above programs provided during the 2021-2022 academic year.
 The department will also conduct crime prevention talks and presentations on request.